TuxPad/tuxpad.github.io/_posts/2024-12-21-o24_ghosts_in_the_wall.md

 When you find that you have access to a particular command as sudo, you should always consider how that can be abused, particularly if that's the only command you can run as a super user.
 Perhaps you can pipe something to the command, get the program to run in interactive mode or you can escape it to a shell.

 In this case, we can see that although the program (`/snap/bin/ls`) is owned by root, and we only have permission to execute and read, the directory `/snap/bin` has write permission for all set.
-This means that although we can't manipulate the contents of the file, we can do things like rename, move, or delete it!
-This means that we can replace it with a shell script, which we then can run in sudo.
+This means that although we can't manipulate the contents of the file, we can do things like rename, move, or delete it, and so we can replace it with a shell script which we then can run in sudo!
 ![rename_ls](https://tuxpad.github.io/assets/images/ctf/o24/ghost_13.png)